mighty-digital/tap-apple-search-ads/README.md

 #### Sync

 We will use the `target-csv` package as a Singer Target.
-This package requires different version of the `singer-python`, so it will be installed into the different venv.
+This package requires a different version of the `singer-python`, so it will be installed into the different `venv`.

 ```pwsh
 PS C:\tap-apple-search-ads-tutorial>